Mali: Northern Mali conflict

-In January 2012 a Tuareg rebellion began in Northern Mali, led by the National Movement for the Liberation of Azawad (MNLA).
+In January 2012 a Tuareg rebellion began in northern Mali, led by the National Movement for the Liberation of Azawad (MNLA).
 In March, military officer Amadou Sanogo seized power in a coup d'état, citing Touré's failures in quelling the rebellion, and leading to sanctions and an embargo by the Economic Community of West African States.
-The MNLA quickly took control of the north, declaring independence as Azawad.
-However, Islamist groups including Ansar Dine and Al-Qaeda in the Islamic Maghreb (AQIM), who had helped the MNLA defeat the government, turned on the Tuareg and took control of the North with the goal of implementing sharia in Mali.
+The MNLA quickly took control of the north, declaring its independence as Azawad.
+However, Islamist groups, including Ansar Dine and Al-Qaeda in the Islamic Maghreb (AQIM), who had helped the MNLA defeat the government, turned on the Tuareg and took control of the north with the goal of implementing sharia in Mali.

-On 11 January 2013, the French Armed Forces intervened at the request of the interim government.
+On 11 January 2013, the French Armed Forces intervened at the request of the interim government of president Dioncounda Traoré.
 On 30 January, the coordinated advance of the French and Malian troops claimed to have retaken the last remaining Islamist stronghold of Kidal, which was also the last of three northern provincial capitals.
-On 2 February, French president François Hollande joined Mali's interim president Dioncounda Traoré in a public appearance in recently recaptured Timbuktu.
+On 2 February, French president François Hollande joined Dioncounda Traoré in a public appearance in recently recaptured Timbuktu.

-In August 2013, Ibrahim Boubacar Keita was elected as the new president of Mali after his rival admitted defeat in the second round of the election.
+In August 2013, Ibrahim Boubacar Keita was elected as the new president of Mali in the second round of the election.

 Conflict in Central Mali

 In the central Mali province of Mopti, conflict has escalated since 2015 between agricultural communities like the Dogon and the Bambara, and the pastoral Fula (or Fulani) people.
 Historically, the two sides have fought over access to land and water, factors which have been exacerbated by climate change as the Fula move into new areas.
-The Dogon and the Bambara communities have formed militias, or "self-defense groups", to fight the Fula.
+The Dogon and the Bambara communities have formed "self-defense groups" to fight the Fula.
 They accuse the Fula of working with armed Islamists linked to al-Qaeda.
 While some Fula have joined Islamist groups, Human Rights Watch reports that the links have been "exaggerated and instrumentalized by different actors for opportunistic ends".

-Added a top Mali military commander:"I’ve discussed the growing violence with my commanders and with village chiefs from all sides.
-Yes, sure, there are jihadists in this zone, but the real problem is banditry, animal theft, score settling – people are enriching themselves using the fight against terrorists as a cover."The conflict has seen the creation and growth of Dogon and Bambara militias.
-The government of Mali is suspected of supporting some of these groups under the guise of they being proxies in the war against Islamists in the Northern Mali conflict.
+Added a top Mali military commander:I’ve discussed the growing violence with my commanders and with village chiefs from all sides.
+Yes, sure, there are jihadists in this zone, but the real problem is banditry, animal theft, score settling – people are enriching themselves using the fight against terrorists as a cover.

+The conflict has seen the creation and growth of Dogon and Bambara militias.
+The government of Mali is suspected of supporting some of these groups under the guise of being proxies in the war against Islamists in the Northern Mali conflict.
 The government denies this.
 One such militia is the Dogon group Dan Na Ambassagou, created in 2016.